mg86837242/high-street-gym-v2/README.md

 ## 2. Changelog

-This changelog is created as a quick reference.
+These changelogs are created as a quick reference.
 In real development and production, changelogs will be managed within GitHub releases.

 ### V0